Texas Sixman Football League: History of the TSFL

 The TSFL was established in 1998 as the Sixman Football Association (SFA).
 It was set up to offer full-contact, recreational football at the adult level.
 The TSFL's goal is to allow players to compete in a local, organized and competitive league and enjoy the game of football past the high school and/or collegiate level.
 The league involves a variety of talent levels ranging from players that have played professionally to players that have never played football before joining the TSFL.
 Throughout the years the size of the league has fluctuated from four teams (1999) all the way up to fifteen teams (two seasons).
 The name of the league has also changed according to growning.
-It was the Sixman Football Association (SFA) from 1999–2003 and again in 2005.
+It was the Sixman Football Association (SFA) from 1999 to 2003 and again in 2005.
 In 2004 there was a temporary change to the San Antonio Sixman Football Association (SASFA) due to a possible branch starting in Austin, TX.
-From 2006-2010 the league was known at the Texas Sixman Football Association (TSFA) due to a sister league starting play in Tampa, FL as the Florida Sixman Football Association (FSFA) and then ultimately the Southeastern Christian Association of Sixman Football (SCASF).
+From 2006 to 2010 the league was known at the Texas Sixman Football Association (TSFA) due to a sister league starting play in Tampa, FL as the Florida Sixman Football Association (FSFA) and then ultimately the Southeastern Christian Association of Sixman Football (SCASF).
 In 2011, the Texas Sixman Football League (TSFL) was born with the takeover of commissioner Ariel Portillo.

 Beginning in 2013, the teams that composed the Texas Sixman Football League converted to eight-man football and launched the Texas Eightman Football League (TEFL).

 1999

 The inaugural season of the SFA saw four teams answer the call and step up to fight for a chance at the Epler Cup Championship.
-The Seminoles walked through the regular season with a perfect 7-0 record, only to be upset in the Epler Cup by the hungry Wolf Pack 43 to 36.
+The Seminoles walked through the regular season with a perfect 7–0 record, only to be upset in the Epler Cup by the hungry Wolf Pack 43 to 36.